aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

 1. On the **az140-23-hp2** blade, in the vertical menu on the left side, in the **Manage** section, click **Session hosts**.
 1. On the **az140-23-hp2 \| Session hosts** blade, verify that the deployment consists of three hosts.

+   > **Note:** The third session host might take upto 15-60 minutes to get reflected so no need to wait for that.
+Please continue on to the next task and you can verify it later.

 #### Task 7: Manage personal desktop assignments in the Azure Virtual Desktop host pool

 1. On your lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop**.
 On the **az140-23-hp2** blade, in the vertical menu on the left side, in the **Manage** section, select **Host Pools**.
 Then, select the host pool entry **az140-23-hp2**, and select **Application groups** in the vertical menu on the left side, under the **Manage** section.